cara-tm/pat_eu_cookies_law/README.md

 * ~~Avoid loading external js files for TXP users connected~~ (done);
 * ~~Load external js files by default for non EU member visitors~~ (done);
 * ~~Create a Geolocalisation for non EU residents surfing from a EU member country~~ (done);
-* ~~Shrink the plugin script in 2 parts to reduce the amount of code injection~~ (some: reduicing the script to get 4947 bytes size and 2159 bytes gziped);
+* ~~Shrink the plugin script in 2 parts to reduce the amount of code injection~~ (some: reduicing the script to get 4892 bytes and 2149 bytes gziped);
 * ~~Create a tag in order to remove on demand markers ; create a bookmarklet for easy cross domain markers deletion~~ (done);
 * Create a back-admin page for the plugin settings.